lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/12-dashboard-setup.md

 ---

 ## 2. Create Keycloak User Groups
-Now we will create the user groups that can access the Kubernetes-dashboard and add the roles to them.
-We will use the group "k8s-dashboard" and create 3 child groups as set below:
+We will now create the user groups that control access to the Kubernetes Dashboard.
+The parent group is k8s-dashboard, with three child groups as shown below:

 | User Group      | Child Group | Roles       |
 | :---            | :---        | :---        |